Bimarium Objects: A New 3D BIM Platform That Helps Architects Create Better, Smarter Designs

 You merged your architecture and business backgrounds to start a company.
 Has that been a fruitful combination?

 Stefan: Definitely.
 We, architects tend sometimes to get into too many details and oftentimes, overlook the bigger picture.
 Diana, however doesn’t have this problem.
 She comes with this “let’s do it” attitude which comes on top of her business background which, when you’re trying to build a network of producers and professionals comes very much in handy.

-Diana: I strongly feel that in whatever industry you're trying to do a business, you need firsthand experience, so you need people who have worked in that industry who know everything inside and out, know why certain things are necessary and others are just nice to have.
-And then there are other people who, let's say, can counterbalance this knowledge, because sometimes knowing too much can be a bit of a curse.
+Diana: I strongly feel that in whatever industry you’re trying to do a business, you need firsthand experience, so you need people who have worked in that industry who know everything inside and out, know why certain things are necessary and others are just nice to have.
+And then there are other people who, let’s say, can counterbalance this knowledge, because sometimes knowing too much can be a bit of a curse.
 This is our situation.
-Stefan has all the industry knowledge and of course software knowledge whilst I know how to work with and around people, and this, like Stefan said, is a crucial element of building a platform like ours which brings together different stakeholders and helps converge their rather different interests.
+Stefan has all the industry knowledge and software knowledge whilst I know how to work with and around people.
+And this, like Stefan said, is a crucial element of building a platform like ours.
+Which brings together different stakeholders and helps converge their rather different interests.

 What are the next steps for your business and how do you plan to grow it?

 Diana: So we’re gonna launch the feature which allows architects to buy on our site in May.
 And to begin with, this feature will only be available in Romania because we have a lot of users from there and also because Romanian architects are strong in handling 3D designs and renderings, so for us, they are the ideal collaborators.

 Stefan: In the meantime, architects from everywhere can use our in-house made library of 3D models.
 But yes, for the time being, the on-platform service of placing furniture orders will only be available for users from Romania.
 We thought it is a smart call for us to start there and see how we can refine the product and make it better as a result of the feedback we get.
 So if the first market will be Romania, the second one will definitely be Germany.